jenniferanneaus/jenniferanneaus.github.io/_posts/2019-08-13-timesheet-app.md

 ---
 layout: post
 current: post
 cover: assets/images/covers/timesheet.jpg
 navigation: True
 title: Timesheet App
 date: 2019-08-13 18:00:00
-tags: [ruby, rails]
+tags: ruby rails
 class: post-template
-subclass: 'post tag-ruby tag-rails'
+subclass: "post tag-ruby tag-rails"
 ---

 Last week I created a [timesheet application](https://github.com/jenniferanneaus/timesheet_app) using Ruby on Rails.
 The app is basic, but working through it provided valuable opportunities to learn more about testing, validation and other Rails essentials.

 The task was to create a timesheet entry application consisting of two pages.
 The first page allows users to create a new timesheet, and the other lists all stored timesheets.
 When users try to create a new timesheet, the app should check that the entry contains valid information before saving it.
 A timesheet entry is considered "valid" if it fulfils the following requirements:

-+ It must not overlap with any existing timesheet entries.
+- It must not overlap with any existing timesheet entries.
-+ Its date must not be in the future.
+- Its date must not be in the future.
-+ The finish time must be after the start time.
+- The finish time must be after the start time.
-+ A valid date, start time and finish time must be given.
+- A valid date, start time and finish time must be given.

 Based on the information entered by the user, the app calculates a dollar value for each timesheet.
 The value is calculated according to the following rules:

-+ On Mondays, Wednesdays and Fridays, the rate is:
+- On Mondays, Wednesdays and Fridays, the rate is:
-    + $22/hour between 7am and 7pm (call these daytime hours),
+  - $22/hour between 7am and 7pm (call these daytime hours),
-    + $33/hour during other times of day (call these off-peak hours).
+  - $33/hour during other times of day (call these off-peak hours).
-+ On Tuesdays and Thursdays, the rate is:
+- On Tuesdays and Thursdays, the rate is:
-    + $25/hour between 5am and 5pm (daytime hours),
+  - $25/hour between 5am and 5pm (daytime hours),
-    + $35/hour during other times of day (off-peak hours).
+  - $35/hour during other times of day (off-peak hours).
-+ On weekends, the rate is always $47/hour.
+- On weekends, the rate is always $47/hour.

 After creating a basic Rails app with a Timesheets controller, we begin by creating a function to calculate the value of a timesheet.
 For timesheets on weekdays, we will need to determine how many hours are worked during the daytime, and how many are off-peak.
 That is, we will find the intersection between the following time intervals:

-+ ```a```, the time interval worked, and
+- `a`, the time interval worked, and
-+ ```b```, the time interval 7am-7pm or 5am-5pm, depending on the day.
+- `b`, the time interval 7am-7pm or 5am-5pm, depending on the day.

-The number of hours worked during the daytime is the intersection between ```a``` and ```b```, which can be calculated using the following code:
+The number of hours worked during the daytime is the intersection between `a` and `b`, which can be calculated using the following code:

 ```ruby
 # parameters start_a, finish_a, start_b and finish_b are 'Time' objects